ctools/ctools/doc/source/users/user_manual/observations.rst

 for the maximum likelihood estimations, where the sum is taken over the individual observations :math:`k`.
-Below you will see the first lines of an observation definition XML file that describe the first three observations of the Galactic Plane survey for the first CTA Data Challenge:
+Below you will see the first lines of an :ref:`observation definition XML file <glossary_obsdef>` that describe the first three observations of the Galactic Plane survey for the first CTA Data
+Challenge:

 .. code-block:: xml